serverpod/serverpod_docs/versioned_docs/version-2.1.0/06-concepts/06-database/09-pagination.md

 In the example we skip the first 30 rows and fetch the 31st to 40th company.

-## Using Limit and Offset for Pagination
+## Using limit and offset for pagination

 Together, `limit` and `offset` can be used to implement pagination.